Greek Health Workers Demonstrate Over Coronavirus Conditions - UrduPoint

 Greek Health Workers Demonstrate Over Coronavirus Conditions

-Hundreds of Greek healthcare workers demonstrated on Tuesday to protest at working conditions and lack of manpower and equipment in public hospitals during the coronavirus pandemic
+Hundreds of Greek healthcare workers demonstrated Tuesday against working conditions and manpower and equipment shortages in public hospitals fighting the coronavirus pandemic

-Athens, (APP - UrduPoint / Pakistan Point News - 7th Apr, 2020 ) :Hundreds of Greek healthcare workers demonstrated on Tuesday to protest at working conditions and lack of manpower and equipment in public hospitals during the coronavirus pandemic.
+Athens, (APP - UrduPoint / Pakistan Point News - 7th Apr, 2020 ) :Hundreds of Greek healthcare workers demonstrated Tuesday against working conditions and manpower and equipment shortages in public hospitals fighting the coronavirus pandemic.

-The demonstrations were staged to coincide with World Health Day, according to the federation of hospital personnel.
+The demonstrations coincided with World Health Day, according to the federation of hospital personnel.

 "You only saw us when we covered our faces," proclaimed a poster printed by hospital trade unions, bearing a picture of doctors wearing anti-coronavirus masks.

+"We shall dedicate this day to Greek scientists, researchers, doctors, carers and ambulance drivers who have joined the battle against the coronavirus in Greece and abroad.
+We are proud of them and thank them," Sakellaropoulou tweeted.

+Despite her support, feelings are running high among under pressure health workers even if Greece, a country of some 10.7 million people, has suffered relatively less than other European nations in the pandemic, recording 81 deaths out of 1,755 cases.

-Demonstrators at the large Evangelismos hospital in central Athens held up signs demanding job hiring, virus testing and hospital equipment.
+Demonstrators at the large Evangelismos hospital in central Athens held up signs demanding more staff, virus testing and hospital equipment.

 Police tried to enter the hospital courtyard where the rally was taking place before being forced back by demonstrators, an AFP photographer said.

-A similar protest was held at the main hospital in Larissa in central Greece, according to images from public television ERT.
+Similar protests were held at hospitals in the northern city of Thessaloniki and in Larissa in central Greece, according to television reports.

-Despina Tossonidou, president of the doctors' union at Voula hospital in southern Athens, said that in addition to the hiring of medical staff, intensive care units in private clinics should be requisitioned "to overcome the shortcomings of the public sector" during the virus crisis.
+Despina Tossonidou, president of the doctors' union at Voula hospital in southern Athens, said that in addition to hiring more medical staff, intensive care units in private clinics should be requisitioned "to overcome the shortcomings of the public sector" during the virus crisis.

-Health care in Greece was drastically affected by the country's 2010-2018 financial crisis and tough austerity required by creditors in exchange for bailouts.
+Healthcare in Greece was hit badly by the country's 2010-2018 financial crisis and the tough austerity measures demanded by creditors in exchange for massive debt bailouts.

-As part of its measures to deal with the pandemic, the government has offered clinics 30 million Euros ($32.6 million) and announced the hiring on short-term contracts of 2,000 doctors and 2,000 nursing staff.
+- 'Drop in the ocean' - As part of measures to deal with the pandemic, the government has offered clinics 30 million Euros ($32.6 million) and announced the hiring on short-term contracts of 2,000 doctors and 2,000 nursing staff.

 "These measures are just a drop in the ocean," said Tossonidou, a radiologist.